hSDB-instrument/hsdb-instrument.github.io/README.md

 #### Inference with pretrained models

-We provide testing scripts to evaluate sample images.
+We provide testing scripts to inference sample images.

 You can use the following commands to test sample images.